Hours of work: Minimum 4 hours per month

 We are seeking a volunteer Treasurer Trustee to join our Board and play a pivotal role in safeguarding the future of our organisation.

-As Treasurer Trustee, you will help govern, guide and inspire The Haven Wolverhampton.
-You’ll provide strategic financial oversight, ensuring the charity remains financially resilient, compliant and well-governed.
 Working closely with fellow Trustees, staff and external auditors, you will help the Board make informed decisions to sustain our live-saving services and ensure that women and children affected by abuse can go on to thrive.

 Your role will include:

-- Liaising with finance staff and auditors
+- Liaising with finance staff and external auditors

 Amongst all of that, you’ll be championing our mission to end violence against women and girls, while passionately advocating for our organisation and those we support at every opportunity!